LibertyDSNP/spec/STYLEGUIDE.md

 ## Decentralized Social Networking Protocol (DSNP)
 Spelled out fully first time it appears and then acronym thereafter.
 Avoid preceding with the word "the" and never follow with the word "protocol".

-## delegate
-Used as a verb ONLY i.e. an MSA delegates to a Provider, not as a noun

 ## development community
 All lowercase